k2view-academy/K2View-Academy/academy/Training_Level_1/05_LU_Enhancements/03_LU_Enhancements_Functions_flow.md

 #### Exercise 1 - Enrichment functions

-As you saw in the [Course User Story](/academy/Training_Level_1/01_Fabric_Introduction/1_3_course_user_story.md), at the beginning of this training, and as part of the company's marketing initiative, you must ensure that all 5G/LTE contract lines are in international format, so an new data roaming offer can be sent by text to the owners while they are abroad.
+As you saw in the [Course User Story](/academy/Training_Level_1/01_Fabric_Introduction/1_3_course_user_story.md) at the beginning of this training, and as part of the company's marketing initiative, you must ensure that all 5G/LTE contract lines are in international format.
+This enables new data roaming offers to be sent as text to the owners while they are abroad.

 Let's focus for now on the CustomerLU in the course's project.